-A non-exclusive licence for reproduction and for granting public access to the graduation thesis
+A non-exclusive licence for reproduction and for granting public access to the graduation thesis1

-I Brian Gillikin (author's name)(date of birth: 11-May-1986)

-1. Give Tallinn University of Technology a permission (non-exclusive licence) to use free of charge my creation supervised by\\\\\

-The Heterogeneous State: A Pluralist Historical Analysis of U.S. Federal Agencies

-(title of the graduation thesis)

-Piret Tõnurist

-(name of the supervisor)

-1.1. to reproduce with the purpose of keeping and publishing electronically, including for the purpose of supplementing the digital collection of TalTech library until the copyright expires;
+I Brian Gillikin (author's name)(date of birth: 11-May-1986) 1.
+Give Tallinn University of Techno ology a permission (non-exclusive licence) to use free of charge my creation The Heterogeneous State: A Plantage The Heterogeneous State: A Pla uralist Historical Analysis of U.S. Federal Agencies (title e of the graduation thesis) supervised by P Piret Tõnurist , (1 name of the supervisor) 1 1 f keeping and publishing electronically, including for the l collection of TalTech library until the copyright expires;

-1.2. to make available to the public through the web environment of Tallinn University of Technology, including through the digital collection of TalTech library until the copyright expires.

-2. I am aware that the author will also retain the rights provided in Section 1.

-3. I confirm that by granting the non-exclusive licence no infringement is committed to the third persons' intellectual property rights or to the rights arising from the personal data protection act and other legislation.
+- 1.2. to make available to the public through the web environment of Tallinn University of Technology, including through the digital collection of TalTech library until the copyright expires. - 2.
+I am aware that the author will also retain the rights provided in Section 1. - 3.
+I confirm that by granting the non-exclusive licence no infringement is committed to the third persons' intellectual property rights or to the rights arising from the personal data protection act and other legislation.

-&lt;sup>1 The non-exclusive licence is not valid during the access restriction period with the exception of the right of the university to reproduce the graduation thesis only for the purposes of preservation.
+The non-exclusive licence is not valid during the access restriction period with the exception of the right of the university to reproduce the graduation thesis only for the purposes of preservation.